The Definitive Guide

 Now that you understand how to build natural links and the importance of diversifying anchor text, let’s move on to the next section of off-page SEO.

-Improve Your Brand Presence
+How To Improve Your Brand Presence

 The second umbrella of off-page SEO is your brand presence.
 Activities like social shares, brand authority, and your overall presence fall under this umbrella.